 With Friday, you can customize every aspect of your digital bullet journal (questions, reminders, notifications, prompts, etc).

 Friday can be used for your own personal benefit or you can use it with your team.
-Browse more templates.
+Browse more routines.